Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: The Firing Rebels Problems

-\begin{lemma} \cref{alg:FR} satisfies Unforgeability for any run $r$. \end{lemma} \begin{proof} Let $p$ be any correct process executing \cref{alg:FR} that fires.
-Since line 4 and line 14 are the only lines where fire is executed, then either $p$ witnessed a START event or it received at least $f+1$ disjoint chains of a START event.
-Since there are at most $f$ byzantine faulty agents, then a START event was witnessed by a correct process. \end{proof}
+\begin{lemma}[FR Unforgeability] \cref{alg:FR} satisfies Unforgeability (U) for any run $r$, governed by any communication abstraction. \end{lemma} \begin{proof} If no process executes $\FIRE$ in a run, (U) is vacuously true.
+Otherwise, let $p$ be any correct process executing \cref{alg:FR} that executes $\FIRE$.
+Since Line~\ref{line:fire} is the only line where this can happen, $p$ either witnessed a $\START$ event or it received at least $f+1$ prefix-disjoint message chains attesting $\START$.
+Since there are at most $f$ faulty processes, at least one of the originators of the paths must be a correct process that witnessed $\START$. \end{proof}

-\begin{lemma}[Firing rebels impossibility] Let $r$ be a run of a protocol $P$ in an asynchronous fully byzantine $f$-resilient system with a START event witnessed by a set $S$ of $2f+1$ processes.
-If there is no directed graph $G$ such that $S$ is a $2f+1$-strong root and $ST \cdot G$ is a communication abstraction of $F_r$, then $P$ does not solve Firing Rebels. \end{lemma}

-\begin{proof} It follows from the hypothesis that $S$ cannot relay $2f+1$ disjoint START message chains to at least one process $v \notin S$.
-Assume for the sake of a contradiction otherwise.
-Let $G'$ be the graph that represents all possible message chain relays originating at $S$.
-From the contradiction hypothesis, it follows that $S$ can reach any other vertex with $2f+1$ disjoint START message chains.
-It follows that $S$ is a strong root of $G'$, and $ST \cdot G'$ is a communication abstraction contradicting the hypothesis.